Bandino Selo

 Bandino Selo is a village in Croatia, under the Slunj township, in Karlovac County.
-It is located 92km away from the national capital, Zagreb.
+It is located 92 km away from the national capital, Zagreb.

-History

 Until the territorial reorganization in Croatia, Bandino Selo was part of the old municipality of Slunj.
 As an independent settlement, Bandino Selo has existed since the 2001 census.
 It was created by separating a part of the settlement of Crno Vrelo.

 Population

 At the time of the 2001 census, the settlement had 7 inhabitants and 3 family households.
 At the time of the 2011 census, the settlement had 6 inhabitants.